Project FLEX-MEDIATION

 Variability of renewable energies and intermediation with end users

-- Finally, how is regulation evolving to take account of the variability of renewable energies on the consumption side?
+- How is regulation evolving to take into account the variability of renewable energies on the end-user side?

 Keywords: Energy communities, regulation, flexibilities, self-generation, resilience, justice